CU5007 - Modelling and Texturing (2019/20)

 LO1: understand the advanced concepts, creative and technical issues of 3D character’s modelling and texturing workflow;

-LO5: integrate diverse tools and techniques to realise creative ideas in terms of model realism, materials/textures,target audience and purpose.
+LO3: integrate diverse tools and techniques to realise creative ideas in terms of model realism, materials/textures, target audience and purpose.

 The assessment will consist of the two components: CW1 and CW2 assignments, all pass on aggregate.
 The tutor will set the subject.

-Continuing first assignment, a student will have to create a low, medium and high resolution (LOD) 3D character models including a few objects according to the design in the first assessment.
+Continuing first assignment, a student will have to plan for low, medium and high resolution (LOD) 3D character models including a few objects according to the design in the first assessment.
 The implementation must be completely original and must show visual and aesthetic awareness.

 CW2, the second assessment (60%) will ask student to continue previous work and produce a complete refined and realistic/believable 3D character’s and asset model(s) by creating relevant UV layouts and appropriate texture maps as well as implementing correct texture mapping according to the design in the first assignment.
 In this last assignment student will also have to give a presentation of their work to the teaching team.